 |MDDE 623||Introduction to Mobile Learning||(3)|

 |MDDE 630||Trends and Issues in K-12 Online and Blended Learning||(3)|

 |MDDE 650||Tutoring and Student Support in Distance Education and Training||(3)|

 Permission of the program director is required before other courses may be taken for GDDET program credit.

 Note: Generally, core courses should be taken first in the program (particularly if the student has limited distance education background).

-Students completing the Graduate Diploma in Distance Education Technology (GDDET) may apply for admission to the Master of Education in Distance Education (MEd) program.
+Students completing the Graduate Diploma in Distance Education Technology (GDDET) may apply for admission to the Master of Education in Open, Digital and Distance Education (MEd) program.

 If admitted, credits completed by the student towards the GDDET will be accepted for credit towards the MEd degree in accordance with the MEd program regulations.